Jang Woo-hyuk: Solo

 JTL unofficially disbanded in 2003 as its members began pursuing solo careers.
 Woo Hyuk became the CEO of Newest Entertainment (a dancing academy).

 Woo Hyuk collaborated with Kenzie, Pang Shi Hyuk, and many other talented K-pop musicians.
 Music lovers thirsting for groovy R&B style beats plus a flair of hip hop all blended with Woo Hyuk's inimitable vocals are well advised to check out the release of No More Drama.
 To prepare for his solo album, Jang Woo Hyuk underwent 10 months of dance training.

 Jang Woo Hyuk has become popular in the Chinese and Taiwanese markets.
 In a poll held on China's largest portal site, sina.com, Woo Hyuk topped two categories, beating out Rain by 500 votes in the poll: "Who do you think is the most popular South Korean singer in China?" and more than double the votes in dancing.
-He has expressed his deep interest of making appearances in China and Taiwan.
+He has expressed his deep interest in making appearances in China and Taiwan.
 During the beginning of April 2006, he started his first promotion in China and finally created his official fan club in China; however, he has never held a concert in Taiwan.

-On December 18, 2009, Jang Woo-Hyuk has recently finished his military service.
+On December 18, 2009, Jang Woo-Hyuk finished his military service.
 After his exit, he had a short press conference and said "The biggest difference is my weight.
 Compared to myself from beginning of the military service, I had lost 14–15 kilograms [c.
 30 lb].
 Right before I started my military service, I had gained lots of weight."
 About 50 fans were also present during the press conference.
 He said to the fans, "I was surprised by the number of fans who came to see me.
 I will soon come back with an improved version of myself."
 In 2010 Jang Woo Hyuk signed a contract to sing in China.
 It is said that he might be rejoining H.O.T.

 His new album released May 25 entitled " I am The Future ", with singles including Time is [L]over, I am the Future, and Minimalism.